-Every Sigtronics' Product has been carefully inspected before shipment.
-We guarantee to correct any defect caused by faulty material or workmanship free of charge to the user who originally purchased the product per the enclosed warranty card.
+Every Sigtronics' product has been carefully inspected before shipment.
+We guarantee to correct any defect caused by faulty material or workmanship free of charge to the user who originally purchased the product for a period of three years from the original purchase date.
 Our obligation assumed under this guarantee is limited to the replacing of any part or parts which prove to our satisfaction, upon examination to have been defective, and which have not been misused or carelessly handled.
 The complete unit must be returned to our factory, transportation charges prepaid.
 We reserve the right to decline responsibility where repairs or replacements have been made or attempted by others.
 No other guarantee, written or verbal, on our products is authorized by us.